By Jordan specialist Olivia

 The domes’ futuristic transparent panels offer an unparalleled view of the starry night sky as well as the barren landscape, giving you a sense that you’re on Mars or maybe in a galaxy far, far away.
 (Last time I was in the Wadi Rum, swathes of the camp were blocked off for the film crews shooting The Rise of Skywalker, where it stood in for the desert moon Pasaana.)

-Regardless of which you choose, the interior is lavishly decorated in a rich style that echoes the traditional Jordanian esthetic, with glimmering pierced lamps, intricately carved wooden furniture, and plush draperies.
+Regardless of which you choose, the interior is lavishly decorated in a rich style that echoes the traditional Jordanian aesthetic, with glimmering pierced lamps, intricately carved wooden furniture, and plush draperies.
 The comforts are thoroughly modern, however, with air conditioning and private bathrooms.

 While you’re here, you can enjoy all sorts of desert adventures, from a camel ride to a guided 4x4 tour through the most impressive landmarks, including graceful stone bridges and pre-Islamic petroglyphs.
 The tour has plenty of stops for children to scramble on the rocks and play in the sand, as well.